-- (x) The Employer is to decide when Nurse Caregivers take their additional days off duty as prescribed by subclause (viii) and (ix) of this Clause (as a consequence of the implementation of the 38 hour week).
-Where necessary the Employer must consult with the affected Nurse Caregivers to ascertain the Nurse Caregivers' preference and must take any such preferences into account when arriving at a decision.
-Where practicable additional days of duty shall be consecutive with the rostered days off duty prescribed in subclause (vi) of this clause. - (xi) Once set, the additional days off may not be changed except in accordance with the provisions of Clause 15 Rosters. - (xii) Where the Employer's decision (in accordance with subclause (x) of this clause) is that a Nurse Caregiver's additional days off be accumulated, no more than six days may be accumulated in any one year of employment.
+(x) The Employer is to decide when Nurse Caregivers take their accrued days off duty as prescribed by subclause (viii) and (ix) of this Clause (as a consequence of the implementation of the 38 hour week).
+Where necessary the Employer must consult with the affected Nurse Caregivers to ascertain the Nurse Caregivers'

+preference and must take any such preferences into account when arriving at a decision.
+Where practicable ADOs shall be consecutive with the rostered days off duty prescribed in subclause (vi) of this clause.

+- Once set, the accrued days off may not be changed except in accordance with the provisions of Clause 15 Rosters. - (xii) Where the Employer's decision (in accordance with subclause (x) of this clause) is that a Nurse Caregiver's ADOs be accumulated, no more than six ADOs may be accumulated in any one year of employment.
 By mutual agreement this may be extended to no more than 12 days at any one time.

-Where the Nurse Caregiver wants to accumulate more than six accumulated additional days off the Nurse Caregiver must apply to the Employer and the Employer will not unreasonably decline the request.
-Such accumulated additional days off must be taken in conjunction with the Nurse Caregiver's annual leave or as otherwise agreed.
+Where the Nurse Caregiver wants to accumulate more than six ADOs, the Nurse Caregiver must apply to the Employer and the Employer will not unreasonably decline the request.
+Such accumulated ADOs must be taken in conjunction with the Nurse Caregiver's annual leave or as otherwise agreed.

-Direction to take ADO leave
+Direction to take ADOs

-(xiii) Notwithstanding the above, Nurse Caregivers must take an amount of ADO leave during a particular period if at the time the direction is given the Nurse Caregiver has a balance greater than six days.
+(xiii) Notwithstanding the above, Nurse Caregivers must take an amount of ADOs during a particular period if at the time the direction is given the Nurse Caregiver has a balance greater than six days.